allir/dotfiles/README.md

 # dotfiles

-My dotfiles repo.
+My macOS dotfiles repo.

 ## Installation

-Before installin you may want to make sure your computer is up to date.
+Before installing you may want to make sure your computer is up to date.
 * `sudo softwareupdate -i -a`

 ### Prerequisites